Learn How To Become a Licenced Drone Operator

 What is the Flyer ID?

-The CAA Flyer ID serves as proof of competency as a remote pilot and is administered through the CAA website as an online, open-book test.
+The CAA Flyer ID is managed on the CAA website and serves as evidence of proficiency as a remote pilot as an online, open-book test.
 You do not need to complete the Flyer ID if the drones or model aircraft you will fly are toys or of a certain weight or class.
 Do note that a Flyer ID is required for almost all commercial flights and for pilots flying drones weighing more than 250g.